tjobrien7/vigilant-enigma/rules.md

 ## How will will communicate difficulties with a task assigned to us

+We'll use Facebook messager to communicate about any problems or difficulties, and ask for help if we need it.
+We can also meet in person if that's necessary to solve the problem.

 ## How we will back up each other to ensure that deadlines are not missed